teaFS/obox_wordpress/README.md

 # Obox_wordpress
 (Docker image suited for Wordpress) meant for developers

-Wordpres is internet's number one web publishing software originally developed as a blogging platform in 2003, but nowadays being advanced framework for building a web services.
+Wordpres is internet's number one web publishing software originally developed as a blogging platform in 2003, but nowadays being an advanced framework for building a web services.

-The Obox_wordpress has been developed to automatize Wordpress deployment, backup, migration and more.
+The Obox_wordpress has been developed to automatize Wordpress deployment.
 It is Alpine Linux based Docker image holding Wordpres with WP-CLI tool and set of helper scripts.
 It can be launched as:
 * independent container - which uses local MySQL database
 * linked to an external MySQL database

 ## Quick Wordpress setup
+Launching empty Wordpress:
 ```
 docker run --name "My WP Instance" -d entrproc/obox_wordpress
 ```

-Default setup
+Let's introduce some fun:
 ```
--e WP_THEME_NAME=
+docker run --name "My WP Instance" -e WP_PLUGIN_LIST="smart-grid-gallery core-sitemaps" entrproc/obox_wordpress
 ```

 ### Wordpress settings

-#### WP_THEME_NAME
+#### WP_DEFAULT_THEME_NAME

 #### WP_LOCAL_THEME_NAME

 #### WP_PLUGIN_LIST